Art, fine wine and other collectibles as investments

 Cons of collectibles as investments

-- Dealers take a cut.
+Dealers take a cut.
 When you sell your collectibles you generally use an auction house or dealer which can take a large cut of the sale price.
-You may end up with less than you originally paid.
+You might end up with less than you originally paid.

 Tax rules for collectibles